Santiago Ocampos

-Santiago Ocampos Ibarra (born 22 January 2002) is a Paraguayan professional footballer who plays as a defender for Campeonato Brasileiro Série A club Flamengo.
+Santiago Ocampos Ibarra (born 22 January 2002) is a Paraguayan professional footballer who plays as a defender for Campeonato Brasileiro Série B club Operário Ferroviário.
 Besides Paraguay, he has played in Brazil, Italy, and Israel.

 Career

 Juventus

 At the age of 16, Ocampos joined the youth academy of Juventus, Italy's most successful club.

 Beitar Jerusalem

 In 2020, Ocampos signed for Beitar Jerusalem in Israel after receiving offers from Brazil, Mexico, the United States and almost joining a Portuguese side.

 Flamengo

-On 29 December 2021, after leaving Beitar Jerusalem, Ocampos signed with Flamengo a two year deal until December 2023.
+On 29 December 2021, after leaving Beitar Jerusalem, Ocampos signed with Flamengo a two-year deal until December 2023.

+Operário Ferroviário

+On 9 April, 2024 Flamengo released Ocampos to sign to sign with Campeonato Brasileiro Série B club Operário Ferroviário until December 2025.